- How do I rebuild my child's confidence?

 'Giraffe Problems' is written by Jory John and is an amusing story about how a giraffe is self-conscious about his neck.
 He tries hiding it but in the end, realises that his neck should be celebrated and our differences are nothing to be ashamed about.

 Young children experience extreme ups and downs.
 One day they’re best friends with someone and the next day they’re enemies.
 Their little minds have so much going on and they’re learning so much at such a fast rate.
 You can help improve your kid’s confidence so they handle the little challenges that jump out at them and understand why they feel a certain way.

 This collection of children confidence building books will also help your kid become more aware of other children from different backgrounds, give them the determination to try new things, and help them appreciate themself more. ❤️

 'You Are Awesome' is written by Matthew Syed, the table tennis champion.
 It builds children’s confidence by making them understand they can become better at anything if they just try.
 It’s a very inspirational book that will have your kid wanting to push themselves to try sports, arts, music, or anything they don’t feel confident in or are nervous about.

 It teaches kids that through hard work and positive thinking, they can achieve anything.
-The author uses practical examples of successful people to prove that determination and self-belief are what lead to success.
+The author uses practical examples of successful people to prove that determination and self-belief is what leads to success.
 A great book with big ideas that every young person needs to read and live by.

 I Believe I Can